 CalArts has a render farm that works with Maya, Cinema4D, and After Effects.
 For render farm support, send an email to email@example.com.

 - In order for the render farm workers to render your shot, the project file and all assets (including textures) used by that project file need to be in your Renderfarm folder on the server.
 Copy your Maya project directory and all assets for that project to your Renderfarm folder if they are not already there.

 - Now that your Maya project directory is in your Renderfarm folder, launch Maya and go to File > Set Project.

 - This will bring up the Set Project window.
 In this window, select your scene’s Maya project directory in your Renderfarm folder and click Set.

-- Open your scene file from your Maya project directory in your Renderfarm folder on the server.
+- Go to File > Open and open your scene file from your Maya project directory in your Renderfarm folder on the server.
 Check that all your assets are loading correctly.
 The paths to your assets (such as texture files) in your Maya scene should all point to locations in your Renderfarm folder on the server.
-IF you have references in your scene, you can check their paths and reconnect to them, if needed, by opening Maya’s Reference Editor.

 - Now that you’ve confirmed your render settings are correct, save your scene file.

 - Navigate to the Deadline Shelf in Maya and Click on the green icon in that shelf.